projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

-When a User VM is created by the DM in the Service VM, if this User VM supports a secure isolated world, then this hypercall will be invoked by OSLoader(it could be Android OS loader in :numref:`security-bootflow-sbl` and :numref:`security-bootflow-uefi` above) to create / initialize the secure world (Trusty/TEE).
+When a User VM is created by the DM in the Service VM, if this User VM supports a secure isolated world, then this hypercall will be invoked by OSLoader(it could be Android OS loader in :numref:`security-bootflow-sbl` and :numref:`security-bootflow-uefi` above) to create or initialize the secure world (Trusty/TEE).

 .. figure:: images/security-image9.png